Charingchen/CarND-Advance-Lane-Finding/README.md

 curvature calculation is in `fit_one_line()`.

-To convert pixel to meters, I used following values:
+To convert pixels to meters, I used following values:
 ```python
     ym_per_pix = 3 / 80
     xm_per_pix = 3.7 / 570